Grillagh River

 The Grillagh River is a small river located outside Maghera, County Londonderry, Northern Ireland.
 It starts in Slaughtneil Carntogher Mountain.
 The Grillagh River Means The Muddy River.
 Four Arterys Meaning Headstreams start the main river.

 The Altkeeran Burn at the foot of Carntogher Mountain is the origins of the Grillagh River meaning Glen of the rowan trees burn this is the main artery and the largest of the mountain burns .which is where most late Autumn Salmon Return to spawn the burn starts on the west side of Carntogher and flows eastward merging with the Carn Burn then flows on passing under Altkeeran Bridge then merging with the Pollan Water Burn [Tullykeeran Burn] and finally the Backparks Burn before formally forming the Grillagh River upstream from Slaughtneil Bridge.
+The upper Slaughtneil stretch of the river is well known as the Roughan River.

 Grillagh In Flood Conditions A29 Grillagh Bridge.

 The Carn Burn is another stream meaning Carntogher Burn which starts in the centre of the Carntogher Basin it flows under Cairn Last Bridge then onwards expanding rapidly then flows under the Carn Bridge.
 Shortly downstream it merges with the Altkeeran.

 The Backparks Burn is another artery of the Grillagh River meaning green burn it starts on the east side of Carntogher and flows for a few miles flowing under Backparks Bridge then expanding quickly from a small stream to quite a large mountain burn about the size of the Pollan Water.
 It also holds a stock of brown trout and salmon which travel upriver for spawning.

 The Pollan Water is one of the headwater tributaries that feed the main Grillagh.
 It starts near Sheefin meaning seat of Finn and flows a few miles before merging with the Altkeeran Burn downstream from the Tullykeeran Bridge.